VincentAbas/Data-Analysis-of-Multiple-Movies-and-TV-Shows-Streaming-Platform/README.md

         - Elia Kazantzoglou a Greek-American film and Theatre director, producer, screenwriter, and actor says we love drama not because we enjoy suffering, but because we’re moved by triumph through adversity.
 It helps us process pain, discover meaning, and feel affirmed.
 Drama shows us people growing through struggle, and that resonates with our human desire to make sense of a chaotic world.
 That’s why, despite everything, we keep watching and writing.

 ## Media Types
+  - This graph shows the which Media types is more popular overtime as well as what duration is most used in both type of medias.
 <p align="center">
   <img  width="500" src="https://github.com/user-attachments/assets/5a857dc3-975c-4a14-a68f-f512a7d46186" />
   <img width="250" src="https://github.com/user-attachments/assets/f8f97c1c-54d7-4d96-8ea1-efee372c8f8d" />